 The tested virtual environments normally used remote zPDT license and UIM servers.
-This may not be necessary for smaller VMware configurations where a separate USB port (for a token) could be assigned to each virtual guest zPDT.
+This might not be necessary for smaller configurations where a separate USB port (for a token) could be assigned to each virtual guest zPDT.

-A single zPDT token (connected to a USB port on the VMware server) cannot be shared by multiple virtual machines.
+A single zPDT token (connected to a USB port) cannot be shared by multiple virtual machines.
 In general, the first virtual machine started (that specifies USB usage) occupies the USB interface to the token.
 Using a remote license server allows a token to be shared by multiple virtual zPDT instances (assuming the token can provide sufficient licenses).